beltoforion/muparserx/trunk/Readme.txt

 Changes:
   - added "zeros" function for creating matrices initialized to all zero added
-  - added "eye" function for creating idendity matrices
+  - added "eye" function for creating an idendity matrices
   - added "size" function for determining matrix dimensions
   - factorial operator added
   - floating point data type can now be selected with the "MUP_FLOAT_TYPE" macro